Everything's Going Remote/Online—For Now

 Oregon Public Utility Commission Lifeline ($12.75/month discount off current internet service)To qualify, students must:

 - Already have internet service through a participating company (see list on the online application)

-- Be receiving SNAP, Supplemental Security Income (SSI), or Medicaid Not have anyone else in the household receiving an Oregon Lifeline benefit, including the free phone offer (you can qualify for a free cell phone, including unlimited minutes and 3G of data for a limited time due to COVID-19 -- see https://www.oregon.gov/puc/Pages/Free-Service.aspx -- but you can only choose the free phone OR the discounted internet, not both).
+- Be receiving SNAP, Supplemental Security Income (SSI), or Medicaid Not have anyone else in the household receiving an Oregon Lifeline benefit, including the free phone offer (you can qualify for a free cell phone, including unlimited minutes and 3G of data for a limited time due to COVID-19 -- see the Free Service Providers and How to Apply page on the Oregon Public Utility Commission website -- but you can only choose the free phone or the discounted internet, not both).

-To sign up, students must fill out the application at https://www.oregon.gov/puc/Pages/Free-Service.aspx
+To sign up, students must fill out the application online.

 Four major mobile phone carriers have agreed to provide additional broadband access for smartphones during the COVID19 pandemic.
 See the FCC announcement for more details and to find out which carriers may be offering more/unlimited data.